pingcap/docs/develop/dev-guide-join-tables.md

 If the optimizer of TiDB does not execute according to the optimal join algorithm, you can use [Optimizer Hints](/optimizer-hints.md) to force TiDB to use a better join algorithm.

 For example, assuming the example for the left join query above executes faster using the Hash Join algorithm, which is not chosen by the optimizer, you can append the hint `/*+ HASH_JOIN(b, r) */` after the `SELECT` keyword.
-Note that If an alias is added to the table name, use the alias in the hint.
+Note that If the table has an alias, use the alias in the hint.

 {{< copyable "sql" >}}